Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-running-distributed-pytorch-models-on-snowflake/getting-started-with-running-distributed-pytorch-models-on-snowflake.md

 - A [Snowflake](https://app.snowflake.com/) Account with Accountadmin access

 ### What You Will Build
+From Snowflake Notebooks on Container Runtime (public preview), you will complete the following in this quickstart:

 - A feature extraction pipeline from customer, menu, and purchase history.
-- A preprocessing pipeline using the Snowpark ML library.
+- A preprocessing pipeline.
 - A trained PyTorch DLRM model with distributed processing on GPUs.
-- A deployed model in a container runtime environment.
+- A model served for inference in containers.

-- A Streamlit app for running predictions and visualizing recommendations.
+Afterward, we will also show you how to build a Streamlit app for running predictions and visualizing recommendations.

 ## Setup Environment
 Duration: 10